972C8/bucket-webapp/README.md

 / haben wir das?/

 ### Endpoint Design
-**Please check our endpoint design at https://documenter.getpostman.com/view/17679206/UVXerdXY for a user-friendly web-view of the API.**

 The [Postman](https://www.postman.com/) API Platform was used for the endpoint design and during the implementation of the backend.
 Using Postman allowed us to create the API collaboratively and efficiently thanks to a synchronized workflow.
 Furthermore, Postman allowed us to create a user-friendly, web-view of the API documentation.
-The documentation of the endpoint design is found at https://documenter.getpostman.com/view/17679206/UVXerdXY.

 Furthermore, as a backup, the bucket-webapp-api repository (https://github.com/972C8/bucket-webapp-api) was created to automatically push API changes in Postman to Github.

-**For an interactive experience, use https://documenter.getpostman.com/view/17679206/UVXerdXY**
+**Please check our endpoint design at https://documenter.getpostman.com/view/17679206/UVXerdXY for a user-friendly web-view of the API.**

 ![](images/bucket-endpoint-design-postman_doublecolumn.png)

 ## Implementation